 - Tap New Note.

 The next time you open that note in the Notes app, the link will be added to the bottom of the document.
 When you click on the link, it will open in Safari.
 This is the same process you would use for Google Chrome or any other browser that supports sharing to Notes.
-Notes, however, will use Safari to load links by default, unless you changed your default browser in iOS 14.
+Notes, however, will use Safari to load links by default, unless you changed your default browser on your iPhone.

 How to send a location from Maps to Notes on iPhone and iPad